troyericg/twitter_app/README.md

 A dev challenge, presented to me by Aaron Williams.

-By the end of the week this should be a way to find and display either a single tweet or a single user's tweets.
+Finds and displays a tweet by entering a username or a tweet's ID.